 Different types of flu shots are intended for different age groups, for instance, the high dose is only for those over 65, and the intradermal shot is not suitable for those under 18 or over 64.
 If you have any concerns about whether the flu shot is recommended in your circumstances, your doctor will advise.

-If you’re ready to get your flu shot or are already suffering from symptoms, visit SignatureCare Emergency Center at one of our two locations today.
+If you’re ready to get your flu shot this flu season or are already suffering from symptoms, visit SignatureCare Emergency Center at one of our two locations today.

 Used under Creative Commons image attribution license 2.0